AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

 * Use clear metrics and filters: Adding specific metrics (such as "Revenue"), dimensions (such as "website name"), filters (such as "iPhone users"), and date ranges (such as "last three months") helps the AI Assistant focus on the right data.

 * Ask direct questions: Phrasing questions directly makes it easier for the AI Assistant to provide clear, relevant insights.
-Following is an example of a asking a direct question in a prompt: "What is the average revenue by product category this year?"
+Following is an example of asking a direct question in a prompt: "What is the average revenue by product category this year?"

-Review the following table of example terms and phrases you can use in prompts with data visualization in AI Assistant, along with the types of responses you can expect.
+Review the following table of example terms and phrases that you can use in prompts with data visualization in AI Assistant, along with the types of responses you can expect.

 These examples are designed to help you get familiar with how specific words or structures can influence the AI Assistant's output, ensuring more precise and valuable insights.
 The AI Assistant uses generative AI, so visualizations or selected data may vary slightly across similar prompts.